area17/twill/docs/src/media-library/imgix-and-s3-direct-uploads.md

 ---
 pageClass: twill-doc
-title: Imgix and S3 direct uploads
 ---

-# Imgix and S3 direct uploads
+# Imgix and S3 Direct Uploads

 On AWS, create a IAM user for full access to your S3 bucket and use its credentials in your `.env` file.
 You can use the following IAM permission: